A question that often comes up from both Muslim, non-Muslim, and even ex-Muslim vegans is, “why did God allow humans to kill animals?

 When Did This All Start?

-In order to really get the big picture, one must take a step back – way back to when advanced life first started appearing on Earth.
+To get the big picture, one must take a step back – way back to when advanced life first started appearing on Earth.
 The Qu’ran encourages one to explore the origins of life:

 “Say (O Muhammad to them), “Travel throughout the land and see how He began creation…”-Qu’ran 29:20